kbsecret/kbsecret.github.io/index.md

 KBSecret is a command line utility and library for managing *secrets*.

 Secrets can be structured (like login pairs and environment keys), or unstructured (like raw text or blobs of data).
+They can also be shared between multiple individuals or entire teams via the Keybase platform.

 # Benefits over other password managers